 Yoga for Back Pain

-Back pain is very common in modern day to day life.
-According to National Institute of Neurological Disorders and Stroke, around 80 percent of adults experience back pain at some point in their lives.
+Back pain is very common in modern-day to day life.
+According to the National Institute of Neurological Disorders and Stroke, around 80 percent of adults experience back pain at some point in their lives.
 The pain can be acute (lasting for 12 weeks) or chronic.
-Chronic backpain affects around 20 % of people that suffer from acute back pain.
+Chronic back pain affects around 20 % of people that suffer from acute back pain.

-Yoga has been proven to be great aid in reliving back pain and not just stretching and strengthening the back muscles and spine, but also the core.
+Yoga has been proven to be a great aid in relieving back pain and not just stretching and strengthening the back muscles and spine, but also the core.

 Symptoms of Back Pain

 Back pain can range from a muscle aching to a shooting, burning, or stabbing sensation.
 In addition, the pain may radiate down your leg or worsen with bending, twisting, lifting, standing, or walking.